Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 changes mon data "field" by "value" as specified by "operator"
 - operator is the same as the "changevar" operators
 - battler is the battler to grab the data from
-- field is the data to grab/set from the battler
+- field is the data to grab/set from the battler, same as "ifmonstat"
 - value is the argument for the operator
 </pre>
 </details>